Door Switch Replacement for Panasonic NN-SN966S Countertop Microwave

 Step 1: Power Disconnection and Safety Preparation

-On the NN-SN966S, the monitor switch (the normally-closed one) is the most frequent culprit, but here’s what catches DIYers every time: if that monitor switch failed while the door was being opened, it likely blew the inline ceramic fuse and possibly the secondary fuse as well — always replace both fuses when you replace the monitor switch, or you’ll be tearing it apart again within a week.
+On the NN-SN966S, the monitor switch (the normally-closed one) usually causes the most problems.
+Here’s what trips up DIYers: if that monitor switch failed while the door was being opened, it likely blew the inline ceramic fuse and possibly the secondary fuse as well.
+Always replace both fuses when you replace the monitor switch, or you’ll be tearing it apart again before you know it.

 Unplug the Panasonic NN-SN966S from the electrical outlet and wait at least 10 minutes for internal components to cool.
 Place the unit on a stable work surface with adequate lighting.
 Remove any items from the interior cavity and ensure the turntable and support ring are removed.
 Put on safety glasses and insulated gloves before proceeding to the next step.